SlappyPenguin/Minesweeper/README.md

 # Sweepmine.TM

 A fast Minesweeper AI with success rate on par with frontier research models.
-The solver abstracts the Minesweeper grid into a constraint satisfaction problem (CSP), which is solved using logical deduction, Gaussian-elimination, and recursive backtracking.
+The solver abstracts the Minesweeper grid into a constraint satisfaction problem (CSP), while solving forced risk positions with probabilistic strategies.
 The solver also supports toroidal maps (wrap-around) and weighted mines.

 This project was originally intended as a problem for a contest setting (see [`statement.pdf`](statement.pdf)).

 ## Directory